The Best Time to Post on Facebook for Maximum Exposure

 There is a plethora of information and data Facebook will tell you about how people use and interact on your page -- and ultimately that will be the best way to guide your Facebook posts.

 In addition to this, you can learn a lot about the demographics and psychographics of your followers and the people who engage with you on Facebook the most.
-This can play a significant role in targeting your paid ads on Facebook.
+This can give you additional insight into who your followers and fans really are and what their interests are.
+This information can be incredibly powerful when you are running paid ads on Facebook and deciding what types of interests, behaviors, and demographics you want to target.

 Final Thoughts on Posting on Facebook